seckinalbamya/ppm_to_pwm_vhdl/how_it_works.md

 !
 PPM signal is time-based signal so the generic clock frequency parameter (freq) in the ppm_in_pwm_out.vhd must be correct.clock_freq_mhz must be the same but in different unit.

 The code decodes 8 channels PPM signal because most RC receivers use 8 channels PPM signal.

+If you have a question about the code, please don't hesitate to contact me via seckinalbamya@gmail.com